talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 $createdAfter = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return events created after this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
 $coupon = 'coupon_example'; // string | Filter by sessions with this coupon.
 Must be exact match.
 $referral = 'referral_example'; // string | Filter by sessions with this referral.
 Must be exact match.
-$integrationId = 'integrationId_example'; // string | Filter by sessions with this integrationId.
+$integrationId = 'integrationId_example'; // string | Filter by sessions with this integration ID.
 Must be exact match.
 $storeIntegrationId = 'storeIntegrationId_example'; // string | The integration ID of the store.
 You choose this ID when you create a store.

 try {